bigman73/minimal-ts/README.md

 # a-minimal-ts

 A demo package with minimal Typescript functionality.
-This package can be used a skeleton or template for quickly building new TypeScript packages without wasting time on setup of boilerplate configurations and support tools.
+This package can be used as a skeleton or template for quickly building new TypeScript packages, without wasting time on setup of boilerplate configurations and supporting tools.

 Provides the following functionality: